jxxcarlson/minilatex-b/src/Architecture.md

 ```

 is sufficient to render static MiniLaTeX documents.
-For interatictive editing and rendering applications,
+For interactive editing and rendering applications,
-on usually uses a more sophisticated API in which
+one usually uses a more sophisticated API in which
 only that text which was changed in the last edit
 is re-parsed and re-rendered.
-For this one uses
+For this, use

 ```elm
    initWithString : Int -> String -> String -> LaTeXData